PR 101 eNEWSLETTER - SUBSCRIBE TODAY!

 Share the content in all the right places: Press release distribution websites are a no-brainer for your online PR efforts.
 Are you sharing your press through social networks, too?
 Facebook, Twitter, LinkedIn, and Pinterest could all be valuable tools for getting the most from your press.
 Try posting the press release on your website.
 Then use your copywriting skills to share the best message through each social network.
 While sharing on social networks, directly target journalists and bloggers who could help give your information a boost.

 Optimize your content: Publicists didn’t worry about optimizing press releases for keyword phrases in the past.
 Today it’s a different story.
-If you target the right keywords, your press release can get included in Google News and your core audience may find the information.

 PR professionals must become content producers and publishers of online content and can kick-start their efforts by incorporating some of the tips above.